 General Fact Sheets

-CTE Today – Updated for 2018 (Use it to introduce people quickly to the value of CTE.)
+CTE Today (Use it to introduce people quickly to the value of CTE) UPDATED March 2020

-CTE Works! – Updated for 2018 (Use to demonstrate the value of CTE.)
+CTE Works!
+(Use to demonstrate the value of CTE) UPDATED March 2020

-Investing in Career and Technical Education Yields Big Returns – Updated for 2018 (Use it to show policymakers how investments in CTE will pay off for your community and state.)
+Investing in Career and Technical Education Yields Big Returns (Use it to show policymakers how investments in CTE will pay off for your community and state)

 |Sector Sheets describe CTE’s role in growing the qualified workforce for vital industry sectors.
 Share with industry, education leaders, policymakers and the public to illustrate how CTE supports specific industries and prepares students for career success.
 Pearson proudly sponsors the ACTE Sector Sheets and Microdoc Series.|

 Family and Consumer Sciences: Career Pathways and Employer Connections

 Family and Consumer Sciences education prepares students for a wide variety of fulfilling, high-demand, high-wage careers within the Human Services, Hospitality and Tourism, Education and Training, and Visual Arts and Design sectors.
 Access this tool as a handout or a poster, and see citations for data used in this tool.
 Special thanks to Family, Career and Community Leaders of America (FCCLA) for the use of the central graphic in the fact sheet.